 Your application will be judged solely on the basis of how you demonstrate that you meet the selection criteria stated in the job description.

-As part of your online application you will be asked to provide details of two referees.
+As part of your application you will be asked to provide details of two / three referees and indicate whether we can contact them now.